Auditions and Interviews

 Can I choose a piece from a television or film script?

-If the speech really stands up and works in its own right, then it is perfectly acceptable.
-However, there are so many factors that influence screen writing that often a text, which seemed amazing in situ, just doesn’t work when taken out of context.
-Avoid any pieces that are strongly identified with an actor or performance: Keyser Söze from the ‘The Usual Suspects’, for instance.
+We normally advise that it is best to avoid using a screenplay.
+There are so many factors that influence screen writing that often a text, which seemed amazing in situ, just doesn’t work when taken out of context.
+Particularly avoid any pieces that are strongly identified with an actor or performance: Keyser Söze from the ‘The Usual Suspects’, for instance.

 How long do my audition pieces need to be?